The Deirdre Snedden Scholarship and SCA have provided me with opportunities that have been invaluable to my business.

 - Del Costello, RTSCA,

 CRITERIA FOR SCHOLARSHIP APPLICATION

 AN APPLICANT NEEDS TO:

-Be a financial member of Speech Communication Association (NZ) Inc. for a minimum period of twelve months.
+Be a financial member of Speech Communication Association (NZ) Inc. for a minimum period of five (5) years.
 Scholarships are open to New Zealand residents only.

 Be 18 years of age or over at the date of application.

 The applicant will submit in writing to the SCA Administrator, PO Box 207, Palmerston North 4440, the following details: